KWSmit/Pixy_ev3dev/README.md

 PixyMon tool that comes with Pixy2.
 Open the configure dialog and click on the `Interface` tab.

+> If you don't see the `Interface` tab, you're probably not running
+> the right firmware on the Pixy camera.
+Be sure to run the stock version,
+> instead of the LEGO version.
+See Pixy documentation how to install
+> firmware.

 ![PixyMon configure dialog](/Images/PixyMon_configure.png)

 Set `Data out port` to `I2C` and `I2C addres` to `0x54` (or any other address you like).

 In your Python script import the module `smbus`

 ```python
 from smbus import SMBus
 ```

 Next set the EV3 input port to `'other-i2c'`:

 ```python
 # Set LEGO port for Pixy2 on input port 1
 in1 = LegoPort(INPUT_1)